 In January 2022, the Company and certain of its current and former officers and directors were named as defendants in securities class action complaints filed in the United States District Court for the Southern District of New York under the case headings: (1) Baron v.
 Talkspace et al., No. 22-cv-00163 (S.D.N.Y.) and (2) Valdez v.
-Talkspace et al., No. 22-cv-00840 (S.D.N.Y.).
-These securities actions asserted violations of sections 10(b), 14(a) and 20(a) of the Securities Exchange Act of 1934 and SEC Rules 10b-5 and 14a-9 promulgated thereunder.
-These actions generally relate to public disclosures and statements by the Company in connection with its merger with HEC.
-In June 2022, these actions were consolidated under the caption In re Talkspace, Inc. Securities Litigation (the "Consolidated Securities Action").
+Talkspace et al., No. 22-cv-00840 (S.D.N.Y.), which were subsequently consolidated under the caption In re Talkspace, Inc. Securities Litigation, No. 22-cv-00163 (S.D.N.Y) (the "Securities Action").
+The Securities Action asserts violations of sections 10(b), 14(a) and 20(a) of the Securities Exchange Act of 1934 and SEC Rules 10b-5 and 14a-9 promulgated thereunder.
+These actions generally relate to public disclosures and statements by the Company in connection with its merger with Hudson Executive Investment Corp. ("HEIC").

-In December 2022, the company's subsidiary Tailwind Merger Sub II, LLC, certain of the Company's current and former directors and officers, and others were named as defendants in a putative class action complaint filed in the Delaware Court of Chancery under the case caption Valdez v.
-Braunstein, et al., Case No. 2022-1148 (the "Delaware Action").
-The Delaware Action asserts claims for breach of fiduciary duty and aiding and abetting breach of fiduciary duty relating to the merger with HEC, among other things, based on many of the same facts at issue in the Consolidated Securities Action.
-The complaint seeks, among other things damages on behalf of putative class members who did not redeem their shares in connection with the Company's merger with HEC.
+In December 2022, the Company's subsidiary Tailwind Merger Sub II, LLC, certain of the Company's current and former directors and officers, and others were named as defendants in a putative class action complaint filed in the Delaware Court of Chancery under the case caption Valdez v.
+Braunstein, et al., C.A.
+No. 2022-1148 (Del.
+Ch.) (the "Delaware Action").

+The Delaware Action asserts claims for breach of fiduciary duty and aiding and abetting breach of fiduciary duty relating to the merger with HEIC, among other things, based on many of the same facts at issue in the Securities Action.
+The complaint seeks, among other things, damages on behalf of putative class members who did not redeem their shares in connection with the Company's merger with HEIC.